niess/pumas-luajit/docs/docs/api/coordinates/CartesianPoint.md

 Set the point coordinates from another Coordinates instance or from a `double [3]` array of *x*, *y* and *z* Cartesian coordinates in the simulation frame.
-The input coordinates are transformed to the point frame if needed, i.e.  if the *frame* attribute is not `nil`.
+The input coordinates are transformed to the point frame if needed, i.e.  if their *frame* attribute differs from the point's one.
 {: .justify}

 ---